jpnotsodev/PythonAutomations/ocauto/README.md

 A python program that is written for the sole purpose of automating the process of:

 - Extraction of data from the database
-- Exporting that data to excel, and finally;
+- Creating spreadsheets
-- Copy those files to the ownCloud remote location.
+- Making a copy of the report files into ownCloud remote client

 All this in just a single run of a program.